Stefanik: Media Coverage of Soleimani an 'Absolute Embarrassment' -- WaPo Should Apologize, Retract 'Revered' Label | Breitbart

-Saturday during an appearance on Fox News Channel’s “Fox & Friends,” Rep. Elise Stefanik (R-NY) slammed the media coverage of the U.S. drone strike that took out Qassem Soleimani, the leader of Iran’s elite Quds military force.
+Saturday during an appearance on Fox News Channel’s “Fox & Friends,” Rep. Elise Stefanik (R-NY) slammed the media coverage of the U.S. drone strike that took out Qasem Soleimani, the leader of Iran’s elite Quds military force.

 The New York State Republican called the coverage an “absolute embarrassment” and said The Washington Post should apologize for labeling Soleimani a “revered leader.”